sonus21/rqueue/README.md

 Once the buckets exist, Rqueue's lazy initialiser short-circuits — `kvm.getStatus(name)` returns non-null and the existing bucket is opened, no `create` call is made.
 The application credentials only need read/write on the buckets, not management privileges.

-> Today there is no `rqueue.nats.autoCreateKvBuckets` flag to fail fast at startup if a bucket
-> is missing — the failure is observed lazily on first use.
-If you want stricter validation,
-> file an issue / PR; the hook point is the `ensureBucket(...)` method in each store and dao.

 ### Re-creating a bucket with new settings